Sleeve vs. Ball Bearings – Short 127

 In today’s short podcast, Bryan explains the differences between sleeve and ball bearings.
 Techs often make some avoidable mistakes because they either don’t know the difference between the two or don’t notice the bearing type on their equipment.

-Sleeve bearings don’t usually last as long as ball bearings; they have a larger contact area and can burn out quickly, so they are more common on smaller equipment where they will experience less intense axial forces.
+Sleeve bearings don’t usually have the best longevity; they have a larger contact area and can burn out quickly, so they are more common on smaller equipment where they will experience less intense axial forces.
 Those sleeve bearings also aren’t as effective as ball bearings in variable-speed equipment.
 When techs put in a motor speed control and don’t pay attention to the bearing type, they may end up burning up the motor if it has sleeve bearings.

 To determine which type of bearings your equipment should use, you can take note of a few different things.
 Ask yourself if there are motor speed controls or any sort of motor speed variability.
-If the answer is yes, then you’ll use ball bearings.
+When the answer is yes, you’ll be better off using ball bearings.
 If longevity is a concern, then ball bearings are almost always the ideal choice.

 If nuisance noise and inexpensiveness are greater issues than longevity, then you’ll be better off replacing a sleeve bearing motor with another sleeve bearing motor than a ball bearing motor.